pairinteraction/pairinteraction/docs/index.rst

     :doc:`tutorials/tutorials` - Covering both the graphical user interface and the Python library, these tutorials enable you to leverage pairinteraction for your projects.

+    :doc:`modules` - Documentation of classes and functions of pairinteraction's Python library.

+    :doc:`references/references` - A list of references you can cite when using pairinteraction in your research.

 Contributor Guide
+    :doc:`contribute/developer` - Information about the pairinteraction library for developers and advanced users who want to contribute to pairinteraction.

     :doc:`contribute/ways` - Discover the many ways you can help improve pairinteraction, from contributing to the repository to providing quantum defects.

     :doc:`contribute/repo` - Ready to dive into development?
 Here's how to set up your environment for pairinteraction development, ensuring you have all the tools you need.

-References
-    :doc:`API Reference <modules>` - Documentation of classes and functions of pairinteraction's Python library.
+    :doc:`contribute/databases` - Find out how to make states and matrix elements available to pairinteraction.

-Utility Tools
+Utility Tools [External Links]
-    :doc:`utility/mqdt` - Learn how to calculate states and matrix elements using multi-channel quantum defect theory with our tool written in Julia.
+    `mqdt.jl`_ - Learn how to calculate states and matrix elements using multi-channel quantum defect theory with our tool written in Julia.

-    :doc:`utility/databases` - Find out how to make states and matrix elements available to pairinteraction.
+    `ryd-numerov`_ - Learn how to calculate states and matrix elements using single quantum defect theory and with our tool written in Python.

 .. toctree::
     :maxdepth: 2